aleph2c/miros/docs/_sources/introduction.rst.txt

 provides you with the syntax, threading and queuing infrastructure needed to make it work.

 UML never really went away.
-Let's use their theory, let's use their tooling and let's learn from their mistakes:  We won't become enamored with our pictures, but keep them small, useful and easy to change.
+So, let's use their theory, let's use their tooling and let's learn from their mistakes:  We won't become enamored with our pictures, but keep them small, useful and easy to change.
 We won't separate the person who draws and understands the picture, from the person implementing it in code.

 To use this library is to program in Python, not pictures; so there is no picture-to-code compiler here.
 This means you can use whatever picture drawing